 “The Peasant Problem”

 A campaign against the peasantry was born.
-Neoliberal writers, backed by profit-seeking entrepreneurs, supported the idea that a prosperous society could only be based on the laborer and the mass industry, and dismissed peasants as poor, stagnant and underdeveloped, an undesirable element of society.
+Neoliberal writers, backed by capitalist entrepreneurs, spread the notion that a prosperous society is be based on the laborer and the mass industry while dismissed peasants as poor, stagnant and underdeveloped, an undesirable element of society.

 Arthur Young compared the French tenurial system with the English counterpart.
-He associated the french farms with “misery and bad agriculture”, while praising rural prosperity in England on its industrial farming, where the land had been taken from peasants and concentrated in the hands a few tenant farming.
+He associated the french farms with “misery and bad agriculture”, while praising prosperity in England on its industrial farming.

 The anti-peasant campaign spread as far as China.
 Myron Cohen criticized the negative Western use of the term “peasant” for distorting the economic realities.
-Western writers were accused of creating a “peasant problem” where there wasn’t one, in an attempt to kill off peasantry and change international markets to suit the capitalist system.
+Western writers were accused of creating a “peasant problem” where there wasn’t one, in an attempt to kill off peasantry.

 Virgil Madgearu, reputed Romanian economist, insisted on mechanization of agriculture, state subsidies and development of rural communities while opposing corporate control of agriculture and the complete transformation of peasants into urban laborers.